dotnet/msbuild/documentation/High-level-overview.md

     - like command line aplications (exe).
 We also offer base class toolTask to provide an interface for that.

 ### ToolTask
-**TODO**
-We offer an interface called ToolTask where you can implement custom tasks to be processed during the build.
-This is more perfomant (on windows) than writing a script to do the same thing.
+ToolTask is an interface offered by MSBuild to implement custom tasks.
+During the build, the MSBuild Engine will construct the task, call the execute method and let it run during execution.
+This process has performance advantages on windows when compared to writing a script to do the same work.

-The engine will construct the task, call the execute method and then you can do whatever you want (was written in the task) during the execution

 ## Engine
-**TODO**
-When we commonly say "Build a project" we actually mean in MSBuild, evaluate and then build what you found.

-### Processes
-**TODO**
-When you start executing MSBuild from the command line / exe.
-You start a process, which runs some code, starts to build stuff in that process, and then that process becomes the scheduler node and one of the worker nodes.
-So it is both the entry point and the scheduler.
-The problem is that when that process ends, it exits and the OS tears it down.
-No more meory cache, we have kittering (what is this?), and for the next build you have to redo everything.
+The MSBuild Engine's main responsibility is to execute the build intructions and process the results of builds.
+Which includes managing the extensibilities modules that MSBuild offers, integrating them to this process even if they're authored by third parties.

+Building a project can easily become a huge and time consuming project.
+To simplify things the MSBuild's engine logic is divided in two main stages: the evalution stage and the execution stage.

 ### Entry points
-**TODO**
-We have a few entrypoints to the MSBuild engine / where MSBuild is executed, but it is manily VS, SDK and CLI.
-All of those go through the API to access the engine.

-As input to  everything we have:
- - Built in logic and imports (SDK / VS).
- - User defined imports.
- - .g.props from NuGet restore imports.
+There a few officially supported entrypoints for the engine: Visual Studio, .NET SDK and the CLI executable (`MSBuild.exe`).
+All these methods are an implementation or extension of the MSBuild API.
+The inputs necessary to start a build include some specific build logic for the projects, generally given by the entry points, User defined imports, and the `.g.props` from NuGet restore.

+An example of that is the `<Project Sdk="Microsoft.NET.Sdk">` that can be seen in some of the built-in .NET templates.
+This indicates that the project will use build logic that comes with the .NET SDK.

 ### Evaluate operation
+For more detailed information on evaluation visit [Microsoft Learn](https://learn.microsoft.com/en-us/visualstudio/msbuild/build-process-overview#evaluation-phase).

 **TODO**
-*this is not a build*
-"Tell me about this project" , where the project is the entry point, data, etc....
- - For IDE purposes, it also tells which C# files are checked in, project name etc...
+The evaluation phase of a build is where the engine gathers information on the projects.
+This includes entry points, imports, items, and tasks.
+For VS IDE purposes, it also gathers information about which C# files are checked in, solution files, etc...

+The first step of evaluation is to load the project and the XML data that it contains.
+To gather all the data there are multiple passes through the project file, some of them to specifically define project properties and imports.
+At this stage of evaluation all imports are files on disk, which are processed as paths by the engine.
+From those imports the build logic is attached to the current processed project, and this allows

+The build and processing logic from imports is also brough to the current project, this way MSBuild avoids

 Loads the project, read from XML.
 Has multiple passes through the project file, and it will specifically define properties and imports.
 Import finds the file on disk, take the build logic from there and bring it to the current executing project like it was there in the first place, so we avoid every c# project having details about the c# compiler invokation.
 Define it in one place and import to the rest.